 PV installation is usually sub-contracted out to a local electrical contractor who specializes in such installations.
-Blacktail Solar Homes has selected Harvest Solar MT for the installation on the first three homes.
-The solar installation is scheduled for the second week in January, 2019.
+Blacktail Solar Homes has selected Harvest Solar MT for the installation and for owner support during the life of the system.

 MISSIONHarvest Solar is committed to providing customers with the highest quality solar electric systems while creating an experience that educates and empowers them to take ownership of their energy needs.

 The most appropriate amount of PV to install on any given home is the amount that will exactly offset the cost of the utility electricity used.
 Typically the utility will pay for electricity in excess of their bill, but the rate of such payments is well below what would provide a reasonable return on the investment of the additional PV.
-Blacktail Solar Homes are modestly sized ranging from 1000 to 1150 square feet each and we have estimated a reasonable approximation of that exact offset for these homes to be 3kW each.
+Blacktail Solar Homes are equipped with solar systems sized to match the homes.

 Tax Credits for PV installations are available under certain conditions.
 The IRS published 2017 Instructions for Form 5695, Residential Energy Credits with the various rules set forth.
 Apparently the 2018 instructions have not yet been published.
 IRS rules are complex and can be confusing, if you are considering purchasing a Blacktail Solar Home please consult with your tax advisor to determine if you will be eligible for any available tax benefits.